Africatown Heritage House is open Tuesdays through Saturdays from 10am – 5pm.

 NEWS & EVENTS

-Africatown Heritage House is hosting its May 2026 Heritage Lecture Series event, a collection of speeches designed to touch on topics related to the Black experience, on Thursday, May 21, 2026 at 5:30pm.
+Africatown Heritage House is hosting its June 2026 Heritage Lecture Series event, a collection of speeches designed to touch on topics related to the Black experience, on Thursday, June 18, 2026 at 5:30pm.

 The History Museum of Mobile and Africatown Heritage House invite the public to attend this FREE Heritage Lecture Series event.
 Capacity is limited and guests are required to RSVP to attend by calling (251) 206-5268.
 For more information on the Heritage Lecture Series, contact Jessica Fairley, Africatown Heritage House Manager, by email at j.fairley@historymuseumofmobile.com.